secretstartups/handbook/content/handbook/it/guides/nira/_index.md

 > Searching for documents in Nira can be done using Nira’s filters.

-1. From the Protect access area, click on the search filter toward the bottom left of the page.
+1. From the Items area, click on the search filter toward the bottom left of the page.
 1. Type in a keyword you would like to search for in item titles and hit enter, for example, type Marketing Plan.
     1. If you want to search for multiple keywords at once, type the keyword and hit submit.
     1. If you want to search for titles with multiple keywords in them, add the word AND in capital letters between the keywords.
 For example, Agreement AND Confidential.